🇬🇧 UK Healthcare Professionals

 Yes.
 They are self-paced and can be completed on a computer, tablet or smartphone.
 Start, pause and return at any time.

-Your regulator will want to understand how you have reflected on the concern and what steps you have taken.
-Courses such as Dealing with a Complaint or Investigation Professionally, Insight, Reflection and Remediation help structure your response with documented evidence.
-They do not replace advice from your professional body, indemnity provider or lawyer.
+Your regulator will want to understand how you have reflected on the concern and what you have changed.
+Courses such as Dealing with a Complaint or Investigation Professionally, Insight, Reflection and Remediation help you structure a response with documented evidence.
+They do not replace advice from your defence organisation or lawyer.

 It depends on the concern.
 A common starting point is Fitness to Practise for Healthcare Professionals, then Insight, Remediation and Reflection, plus the course matching the specific issue.
-Visit your profession-specific page for a guided investigation-type selector.
+Your profession page has a guided, investigation-type selector.

-UK regulators look for genuine insight into what happened, meaningful remediation, and credible assurance the issue will not recur.
+Regulators look for genuine insight into what happened, meaningful remediation, and credible assurance that the issue will not recur.
 The Insight, Remediation, Reflection and Ensuring No Repeat courses explain what each means and how to evidence it.

-Each course is ยฃ99.
-A Bulk Buy Offer is available for those purchasing multiple courses as part of remediation or CPD.
+Each course is £99.
+A Bulk Buy Offer is available for practitioners purchasing several courses as part of remediation or CPD.

-The courses are aligned with UK regulator standards and guidelines but are not formally accredited CPD courses.
-Each practitioner should confirm with their own regulator whether the courses will be accepted toward their individual CPD obligations.
+No. The courses are aligned with UK regulators' standards and guidance but are not formally accredited.
+Confirm with your own regulator whether they will be accepted toward your CPD.

 Our courses are developed under the direction of Dr Shehzad Iqbal — MRCS (Member of the Royal College of Surgeons of England), MRCGP (Member of the Royal College of General Practitioners), and holder of a Postgraduate Certificate in Healthcare Law and Ethics from the University of Dundee.
-Content is written with close reference to UK healthcare regulators' standards and professional codes of conduct, so it is clinically grounded, legally informed and relevant to healthcare practice in the United Kingdom.
+Content is written with close reference to UK healthcare regulators' standards and professional codes of conduct, so it is clinically grounded, legally informed and relevant to UK practice.

 Other countries